farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **Mirroring**: When an infant smiles, the mother smiles back.
 This mirroring helps the child recognize emotional states and understand they can be shared.
 - **Marking**: Caregivers not only mirror but also "mark" emotions by exaggerating facial expressions or tone of voice.
 For example, when the baby grabs a toy, the mother might show exaggerated excitement, helping the baby to understand the emotion of joy.
-- **Contingent Communication**: As the child grows, caregivers respond contingently to their actions, helping the child understand cause and effect in social interactions.
+- **Contingent communication**: As the child grows, caregivers respond contingently to their actions, helping the child understand cause and effect in social interactions.
 For instance, if a toddler throws food, the caregiver may respond with a firm "no", teaching that actions have consequences.
-- **Theory of Mind**: Around ages 4-5, children start to understand that others have different perspectives.
+- **Theory of mind**: Around ages 4-5, children start to understand that others have different perspectives.
 For example, a child hides a toy and realizes that others don't know where it is, resulting in the understanding that other minds hold different information.
-- **Emotional Regulation**: The caregiver helps the child name their emotions and teaches coping mechanisms.
+- **Emotional regulation**: The caregiver helps the child name their emotions and teaches coping mechanisms.
 For example, a child is angry because they can't have candy.
 The parent names the emotion ("You're feeling angry") and offers a coping strategy ("Let's take deep breaths").
-- **Narrative Competence**: As they get older, children learn to build stories around their experiences, aided by their caregivers.
+- **Narrative competence**: As they get older, children learn to build stories around their experiences, aided by their caregivers.
 For example, a child may tell their parent about their day, and the parent may respond by asking prompting questions that help the child create a coherent story of their experiences.

 If the caregiver is inconsistent, neglectful, or lacks the ability to effectively mentalize themselves, it can lead to impaired mentalization in the child.
 For instance, if a caregiver is emotionally unavailable and doesn't mirror the child's emotions, the child might struggle to understand their own emotional states, which can have long-term impacts on their emotional well-being and ability to mentalize.